-The next monthly practice workshop is on Sunday November 19th, hosted by Lindsay Dugan.
+The first monthly practice workshop for 2024 is on Sunday February 18th, hosted by Lindsay Dugan.
 These workshops are based on a simple, iterative routine that he developed for his own personal practice, and which he eventually started using for teaching as well.

 These workshops are less about how to play specific honkyoku, and more about how to practice.
 The focus is on refining physical awareness and movement, sound control, and the mind's ear.
 We will concentrate on one point at a time, some of which will include:

 - Developing better playing posture, finger movement, and breathing

 - Playing kan notes more cleanly and with less tension